bookofproofs/bookofproofs.github.io/_sources/history/19th-century/third.md

 **J A Third**  became  Director of Education for Ayrshire.
 A prize at the University of Aberdeen is named after him.

 ### Mathematical Profile (Excerpt):
-* His mother was  Ann Sinclair (born in Tyrie, Aberdeenshire about 1840).
-* He was the oldest of his parents' children having younger siblings: James, Alexander, Henry Third, Helen and Andrew.
 * J A Third was educated at Robert Gordon's College and he graduated with Honours in Philosophy and Mathematics from the University of Aberdeen in 1885.
 * In his student days he was one of the editors of Alma Mater, the Aberdeen University student magazine.
 * He was then appointed as an assistant in mathematics at Aberdeen University and later he became a lecturer at Aberdeen Training College.